BP-H/forgrok/README.md

 >
 > This is a support email in response to your request submitted on LockedIn.
 >
-> This email was intended for Taha Gungor.
+> This email was intended for Send A Connection.
 [Learn why we include this.](https://www.LockedIn.com/help/LockedIn/answer/4788)
 >
 > [LockedIn]
 >